 If you have a young aspiring archer, encourage them to pursue their new-found passion.
 More importantly, prepare them well.
 They need a good instructor, age-appropriate equipment, a safety lesson and lots of practice.

 This here is a complete guide to getting a kid into archery.
 Follow it and who knows?
-You may be training a future archery Olympics champion.
+You may be training a future national archery champion.

 Is Archery Safe for Kids?